 Kapha, connected to earth and water, provides structure and stability to the body.
 An imbalance in Kapha can result in lethargy, weight gain, and congestion.

-To fully embrace an ayurveda and all out Ayurvedic approach to diet and lifestyle, understanding your unique body constitution and the balance of the three ayurveda doshas (Vata, Pitta, and Kapha) is essential.
+To fully embrace Ayurveda and its approach to diet and lifestyle, understanding your unique body constitution and the balance of the three Ayurvedic doshas (Vata, Pitta, and Kapha) is essential.

 Health and wellness are deeply personal, and by understanding and balancing your doshas, you can experience a more harmonious and healthy life.